neilalexander/yggmail/README.md

 yggmail -password
 ```

-Start Yggmail, using the database in your working directory:
+Start Yggmail, using the database in your working directory, with either multicast enabled, an [Yggdrasil static peer](https://publicpeers.neilalexander.dev/) specified or both:
 ```
+yggmail -multicast
+yggmail -peer=tls://...
-yggmail -smtp=localhost:1025 -imap=localhost:1026
+yggmail -multicast -peer=tls://...
 ```

 Connect your mail client to Yggmail.
 In the above example:

 * SMTP is listening on `localhost` port 1025, password authentication, no SSL/TLS
-* IMAP is listening on `localhost` port 1026, password authentication, no SSL/TLS
+* IMAP is listening on `localhost` port 1143, password authentication, no SSL/TLS

 Then try sending a mail to another Yggmail user!